-Citi has four options for consumers who want to transfer an existing balance.
+Citi has multiple options for consumers who want to transfer an existing balance.

-- Worth noting: You will earn 2 percent cash back on all purchases with this card – 1 percent when you make your purchase and 1 percent when you pay for your purchase.
+- Worth noting: You will earn 2% cash back on all purchases with this card – 1% when you make your purchase and 1% when you pay for your purchase.

-- Balance transfer fee: $5 or 5 percent of the amount of each transfer, whichever is higher.
+- Balance transfer fee: $5 or 5% of the amount of each transfer, whichever is higher

-- Worth noting: The card also offers a 0-percent intro APR on purchases for 12 months.
-Balance transfers must be completed within four months of opening your account.
+- Worth noting: Balance transfers must be completed within four months of account opening.
+The card also offers a 0% intro APR on purchases for 12 months (16.24% to 26.24% variable APR thereafter).
 The Citi Simplicity card charges no late fees or penalty interest rates.

-- Balance transfer fee: $5 or 5 percent of each transfer, whichever is higher.
+- Balance transfer fee: $5 or 5% of each transfer, whichever is higher

 What you should know about Citi balance transfers before applying